limlyang121/ToppanAssignment-MVPBooksRecords/README.md

 **Section 2.
 Create the database in PGAdmin4**
 Step 1.
 Set up server
-Assume that if the Server is empty
+if the Server is empty
 ![image](https://user-images.githubusercontent.com/103249985/230542497-408daff3-4f10-474f-a759-452bd2dc1383.png)
 Right click -> Register -> Server
-The server name can just put "PostGreSQL15" or random then go to "Connection" Tab
+The server name can just put "PostGreSQL15" or random
+then go to "Connection" Tab

 If there is an existing server
 Right click -> Properties -> Connections